 Baking Soda Uses: NATURAL HEALTH

 13. Heartburn and Indigestion Relief – Baking soda is a cost-effective way to reduce heartburn and indigestion, as opposed to other options like Tums and Rolaids, which also contain bicarbonate.
-Simply add half a teaspoon of baking powder to two cups of water.
+Simply add half a teaspoon of baking soda to two cups of water.
 An hour after eating, drink this mixture to gain some relief.

 14. Cancer Prevention – Baking soda is known to increase the pH of acidic tumors without affecting the pH balance of healthy tissues and the blood.
 When you have a pH imbalance, unhealthy organisms are able to flourish, which damages tissues and organs, and compromises the immune system.
 Baking soda consumption can be used as a means of nutritional and immune support for people with cancer.